lambdaclass/cairo-vm/docs/vm/README.md

 TODO: Explain the meaning of each element

-### Operations

-TODO: Explain primitive operations and how they affect the registers

 ## Hints

 So far we have been thinking about the VM mostly abstracted from the prover and verifier it's meant to feed its results to.
 The last main feature we need to talk about, however, requires keeping this proving/verifying logic in mind.